MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 You can use provisioning packages to install certificates that will allow the device to authenticate to Microsoft Exchange.

 > [!NOTE]
 > Provisioning packages can only install certificates to the device (local machine) store, and not to the user store.
-If your organization requires that certificates be installed to the user store, you can use the **Import Certificate** button in the **Update & Security** > **Certificates** section of Hub's Settings.
+If your organization requires that certificates be installed to the user store, you can use the **Import Certificate** button in the **Update & Security** > **Certificates** section of Hub's **Settings** app.
 Alternatively, [Mobile Device Management (MDM) policies](manage-settings-with-mdm-for-surface-hub.md) can be used deploy certificates to either the device store or the user store.

 1. In the **Available customizations** pane, go to **Runtime settings** > **Certificates** > **ClientCertificates**.
    > [!NOTE]